AdaCore/learn/courses/advanced-ada/chapters/oo_prog.rst

 of the :ada:`Parent` subtype in the :ada:`Rectangles` package, and no change is needed for the body.

-This is not a new syntax nor a new idiom, but is worth thinking about when one is developing a complex hierarchy of types, or at least a hierarchy that is likely to change regularly in the future.
+This is not a new syntax nor a new idiom, but is worth considering it when one is developing a complex hierarchy of types, or at least a hierarchy that is likely to change regularly in the future.